 Breakfast and brunch is booming.
-If the old proverb is correct by stating we should be eating breakfast like Kings, then here in the UK, we are doing well.
+If the old proverb is correct stating we should be eating breakfast like Kings, then here in the UK, we are doing well.
 According to a survey that was carried out in 2015, Britons now spend an average of £76m a day on going out for breakfast or brunch.
 That’s a lot of eggs.
-From ‘bottomless brunches’ to ‘all-day breakfasts’, it is clear that the nation’s restaurants and coffee shops have began to prioritise this once forgotten meal.
+From ‘bottomless brunches’ to ‘all-day breakfasts’, it is clear that the nation’s restaurants and coffee shops have begun to prioritise this once-forgotten meal.

 But where should you have your most important meal of the day?

 The Fizzy Tarté – 18 Ash Street, Bowness on Windermere, Cumbria

 The Fizzy Tarte is an absolute gem of a place.
 It’s located right in the heart of Bowness on Windermere, so you can enjoy your breakfast while soaking up hustle and bustle of the area.
 The food here is absolutely amazing—we recommend trying their “Fizzy Full English.”
 It’s packed with all kinds of tasty treats, including Smoked back bacon, Cumberland sausage, hash browns, smoky baked beans, grilled tomato, fried bread and scrambled eggs folded with double cream.

 There are also endless hot drinks available here—coffee or tea will complement your breakfast perfectly.